Transgender people in chess: History

+Transgender people have participated in chess across different historical periods.
+At this time, International Chess Federation (FIDE) and United States Chess Federation (USCF) have separate competitions for men and women.
+In modern organized chess their participation has also become the subject of federation policy, particularly around gender self-identification, women’s titles, and eligibility for women-only events.

 During the 18th century, French spy, diplomat, soldier, and trans person Chevalière d'Éon was a chess enthusiast.
 D'Eon was listed as a subscriber to André Danican Philidor's new edition in June 1777.
-They also beat Philidor in a chess match where the latter was blindfolded.
+She also beat Philidor in a chess match where the latter was blindfolded.

 In May 2018, the United States Chess Federation (USCF) Executive Board unanimously voted in favor of self-identification of transgender chess players.
 The policy reads:The Executive Board moves to adopt the following transgender policy as provided by legal counsel: Allow a person to identify as they choose, and allow each person one change to their gender identification.
 If an individual attempts a second change to gender identification, at that time the individual must provide US Chess a birth certificate, and the birth gender indicated on the birth certificate will be used to determine gender for US Chess purposes.In 2021, Yosha Iglesias began transitioning.
 She was an International Chess Federation (FIDE) Master and a chess coach at the time.
 The French Chess Federation didn't immediately recognize her gender change, deciding not to award her second place among women at the French Blitz championship.
 When asked about the decision, the organization's vice president Jean-Baptiste Mullon clarified, "Yosha has asked us to change her gender without justifying it with the gender on her ID.
 We have yet to work out how we are authorised to deal with her request.
 We have neither refused nor accepted it."
 She became the first openly-transgender Women International Master on April 29, 2024.